 Potential for Ketamine-like Antidepressant Effects without Ketamine's CNS Side-Effects

-- New generation oral antidepressant prodrug candidate, rapidly absorbed through the gut, actively transported into the brain, converted into its active metabolite, 7-Cl-KYNA, and binds to NMDAR GlyB site
+- Prodrug (4-Cl-KYN), rapidly absorbed through the gut, transported into the brain, converted into 7-Cl-KYNA, an NMDA receptor antagonist

-- Safe and well-tolerated in two NIH-funded Phase 1 safety studies; no ketamine-like side effects
+- Well-tolerated in NIH-funded Phase 1 safety studies

-In peer-reviewed and published preclinical studies, AV-101 demonstrated the robust antidepressant-like activity of the NMDA receptor antagonist ketamine HCl, an FDA-approved anesthetic, including low dose ketamine's rapid onset and long duration of antidepressant effects, without any of ketamine's CNS side effects.
-In two NIH-funded randomized, double-blind, placebo-controlled Phase 1 safety studies, AV-101 was safe, well-tolerated and not associated with any severe adverse events.
-There were no signs of sedation, hallucinations or schizophrenia-like side effects often associated with ketamine and other NMDA receptor ion channel blockers.
+In peer-reviewed and published preclinical studies, AV-101 demonstrated the robust antidepressant-like activity of the NMDA receptor antagonist ketamine HCl, an FDA-approved anesthetic, including low dose ketamine's rapid onset and long duration of antidepressant effects, without any of ketamine's psychotomimetic and hallucinogenic side effects.
+In two NIH-funded randomized, double-blind, placebo-controlled Phase 1 safety studies, AV-101 was safe, well-tolerated and not associated with any drug-related severe adverse events.
+There were no signs of ketamine-like side effects – no sedation, hallucinations or schizophrenia-like side effects often associated with ketamine and other ion channel-blocking NMDA receptor antagonists.